All the best Black Friday phone deals

 The Motorola One Zoom is a midpriced phone with great value and a smooth matte finish, so you won't get fingerprints all over the back.
 It also has four high-quality cameras on the back (and the one on the front) and a large battery for up to two days of charge.

 The Moto G7 Power is a 2019 member of the Motorola G budget phone family, offering a wallet-friendly price, several premium features and a gigantic battery (the same size as the one found in the $1,400 Samsung Galaxy S20 Ultra).
 The 2020 Moto G Power -- that's G, not G7 -- is faster and newer, but it currently costs $60 more than this model (keep scrolling to find that deal).
 If you're on a budget and looking for a phone with a super strong battery life, the Moto G7 Power is worthy of consideration.
 You can find the Moto G Power on sale at Best Buy unlocked for $130 for the 32GB version.
-(If you choose to activate the phone today, it's on sale for $80.)
+(You can also find it for $80 if you activate it today.)
 Read our Moto G Power review.

 Two more Motorola phones have gotten nice price drops at Best Buy.